nathanboktae/mocha-casperjs/README.md

 A comma seperated list of files to inject into the remote client every page load.

+### PhantomJS options

+Any phantomjs options (use `phantomjs --help` - online documentation is very old) will be passed through as-is to casperjs, which then passes them to phantomjs.
+Note you cannot pass them via `mocha-casperjs.opts` file, as these options are only for specific options that `mocha-casperjs` knows about.

 ## Custom 3rd party Reporters

 You can provide your own reporter via the `--reporter` flag. mocha-phantomjs will try to `require` the module and load it.
 Some things to take note of: